anneharun3/Curves/README.md

     emcc -Wall -Werror --bind -I. -O2 --memory-init-file 0 -o curvelib.html CurveBridge.cpp Curve.cpp CurveFunctions.cpp

-## Writing

-Fill in the functions in the file `CurveFunctions.cpp`.
-That's the only file you need to change.

 ## Debugging

 You won't be able to set breakpoints in your C++ code, but you can use the following functions to log messages: